kubernetes-study-guide/Kubernetes-Study-Guide/09_services_nodePort/services_nodePort.md

 Forwarding from [::1]:8080 -> 80
 ```

-This will cause your terminal to hang, so you have to open up another bash terminal to test this:
+This will cause your terminal to hang, so you have to open up another bash terminal on your macbook to test this:

 ```bash
 $ curl http://127.0.0.1:8080
 <html><body><h1>It works!</h1></body></html>
 ```

-Here your request get's forwarded to port 80 on hte pod-httpd pod.
+Here your request get's forwarded to port 80 on the pod-httpd pod.

 ## Nodeport Service Type